forwardadvance/formly_demo/README.md

 ## Building

 Build the project with `npm run build`.
-This will run browserify and regenerate app.js
+This will run browserify and regenerate app.js.

 ## Watching

 Watch for file changes with `npm run watch`.
 Saving a file will rebuild the project.

+## Testing

+Testing is with Mocha and Chai.
+Run with `npm run test`.